Super Nintendo Entertainment System

 An optional emulator that is identical to PiSNES in that it is based on the same version of SNES9x, has the same inaccurate sound emulation, and SFX/SA1/SFX2 games do not work.
-Where this emulator differs is that it doesn't have the option of exiting the emulator by using Select+Start and requires a keyboard to exit without advanced controller configuration.
+Where this emulator differs is that it requires a keyboard to exit without advanced controller configuration.
 How well it performs compared to PiSNES is currently unknown.

 Accepted File Extensions: .7z .bin .fig .mgd .sfc .smc .swc .zip

 Satellaview games are properly emulated by lr-snes9x, but require a BIOS to do so.